 Kevin Roy is a medical student at the University of Ottawa.
 Kevin also completed an Honours Bachelor of Science in Biomedical Sciences at the University of Ottawa.
-Kevin is driven to help reduce the financial barriers that students face to access post-secondary education in Canada.
+Kevin is driven to help reduce the financial barriers that students face to access postsecondary education in Canada.
 Kevin is passionate about the student experience and has organized many social and networking events for his peers through his involvement in student government.
+Robyne Hanley-Dafoe Author | robynehanley@trentu.ca Robyne holds the role of Senior Educational Developer at the Centre for Teaching and Learning, at Trent University.
+As a multi-awardwinning psychology and education instructor, with over 13 years of teaching and research, Robyne works across educational landscapes bringing researched informed practices to everyday applications that are realistic, universal and sustainable.
+Outside of Trent, Robyne is a professional speaker, author, and consultant who specializes in resiliency, wellness and performance.